npalm/docker-introduction/markdown/part3.md

 ### Building a cluster.
 Next we will build a simple cluster containing.
 - One node acting as proxy
-- Three nodes acting as static web server
+- Three nodes acting as web server
 - One node acting as data store.

 Checkout out the following git repod